"

 Time for Liquid to Drain from a Tank

-Now consider the problem of a tank of circular cross-section, A, that lets a liquid leave through a drain valve at the bottom, as shown below.
+Now consider the problem of a tank with a circular cross-section, A, that lets a liquid leave through a drain valve at the bottom, as shown below.
 The discharge velocity, {V_d}, of the flow from the drain varies with the height, h, of the fluid level above the drain according to the relationship V_d = \sqrt{ 2 g h}.
 Notice that the height, h, will decrease with time as the liquid leaves the tank.

 Illustration of a time-dependent flow problem where a fluid continuously discharges from a drain.